junaid7lone/Screening/BasicReactScaffold/README.md

 1. For the sake of brevity there is no need to compile images of any kind or polyfill old browsers - the goal is to simply demonstrate some basic webpack functionality without the help of tools like Create React App, Yeoman, etc.
 2. During a production build it is nice to see optimized files
 3. You will get bonus points for lazy loaded chunks

+**Installation**
+To install the packages simply run `yarn` command.
+To run app with production build run `yarn start:prod` To run app with development build run `yarn start:dev` To create a production build run `yarn build`